lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README-arch-sovereign-unified-identity.md

 ---

-### 2. Keylime Verifier → Keylime Agent: Use mTLS for Security -- gap fixed

-**Previous State:** Communication was forced to HTTP for localhost agents (bypassing mTLS)

-**Issue:** HTTP is unencrypted and unauthenticated; vulnerable to MITM attacks

-**Fixed:**
-- ✅ Removed HTTP bypass for localhost agents in verifier
-- ✅ Verifier now uses mTLS when agent's mTLS certificate is available from registrar
-- ✅ Agent mTLS is enabled by default (`enable_agent_mtls = true`)
-- ✅ Agent's `trusted_client_ca` is configured to trust verifier's CA certificate
-- ✅ Both verifier and agent authenticate each other using certificates

-**Implementation:**
-- `code-rollout-phase-2/keylime/keylime/cloud_verifier_tornado.py` - Removed localhost HTTP bypass, always use mTLS when agent certificate available
-- `code-rollout-phase-3/test_phase3_complete.sh` - Configured agent's `trusted_client_ca` to trust verifier's CA
-- Agent uses mTLS by default and requires client certificate authentication from verifier

----

-### 3. Keylime Verifier to Mobile Location Verification Microservice: Use UDS for Security
+### 2. Keylime Verifier to Mobile Location Verification Microservice: Use UDS for Security

 **Current State:** Communication is hardcoded to HTTP over localhost (`http://127.0.0.1:9050`)